A recent study sheds light on the danger and frequency of medication errors.

 The study presents sobering news about the danger of medications when prescribed or administered incorrectly.
 If you are seriously injured by an ADE, talk with our legal team about your case.

 Speak with experienced medical practice attorneys when you suffer medical mistake in Maryland or Washington, DC

-If you suffer serious injury due to a medical mistake or other substandard medical care, the legal team at Schochor and Staton, P.A. can help.
+If you suffer serious injury due to a medical mistake or other substandard medical care, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. can help.
 We represent clients throughout Washington D.C. and Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.